-I included photo of the steps you will need to do this pillow.
-I used a round jar top for the circle design and an IKEA white pillow cover.
+Here are photos of the steps you will need to do this pillow.
+I used a round jar top for the circle design and a white pillow cover from Amazon (see below).

-- I figured that four circles fit the best in both directions so I found a jar lid that would fit four circles on my pillow.
+- It seemed that four circles fit the best in both directions so I found a jar lid that would fit four circles on my pillow.
 I used erasable chalk and outlined the circles.

 - Next, I painted with pink acrylic paint in the areas that weren’t the circles.

 - At first I painted the circles perfectly but I didn’t like it.
 So I went back and messed up all of the edges.
 I think it looks so much better painted loosely.

 - I found a slightly smaller jar, made another outline of a circle and I used an embroidery hoop and tied french knots all along the smaller circle outline.

 - The knots are so easy to make.
 Because I used a very thick chenille yarn, I only wrapped my thread over the needle once, not twice.

 - Just move your embroidery hoop around the pillow to make the knots.
 I like the embroidery hoop because it holds the fabric tight.
 It is so much easier to tie a french knot when the fabric is in a hoop.

 Don’t worry if your circles are all exactly the same.
 What makes this pillow look so great is that it isn’t perfect.
 It’s loose and fun.

 You can even see that my knots aren’t exactly the same.
 But it doesn’t matter either.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .